MateuszKubuszok/GameTheoryTools/README.md

     ./b2 install --prefix=[cygwin directory] architecture=x86 address-model=64 # for x86_64 (64-bit)

 making sure that choosen architecture matches Cygwin's one.
 Alternatively you might try any other tutorial explaining how to install Boost on Windows and make it visible to Cygwin environment.
+Also make sure that `--prefix` points to the root directory of Cygwin installation - this way `[prefix]/lib` will match `[Cygwin]/lib` and so on.

 ### Clang instead of GCC